na5la77/nawy-technical-task/README.md

 ## Getting Started

 ### Without Docker
-To run the application locally without Docker, ensure that the Docker environment variable is set to `FALSE` in the frontend configuration.
+To run the application locally without Docker, ensure that the Docker environment variable is set to `FALSE` in the client configuration file (.env).
 After that, follow these steps:

 1. Clone this repository.
 2. Navigate to the frontend and backend directories and install dependencies: